Delete Attachments in Gmail Without Deleting Email

 Other Solutions to Clean Up Gmail Storage

-Apart from getting rid of large attachments, there are other ways to clean up storage in Gmail.
+Apart from getting rid of storage-heavy attachments, there are other ways to clean up storage in Gmail.

 - Delete old and bulky files like photos, videos, and audio files.
 Since Gmail shares storage with Google Drive and Google Photos, you should check these apps for any bulky files you don’t need.
 Get rid of them, and you’ll quickly restore your storage space.